ghost368/ghost368.github.io/chrome/extensions.md

 * Open Tabs Next to Current extension:
   Ctrl+T will open the new table next to current one Ctrl+Shift+Y to open a new table at the end

+* Hide download bar extension
+then use Ctrl+Shift+H to hide it